 The solder color selected for a printed circuit board has a minimal effect on the board itself.
 As seen above, some exceptions to this rule exist.
 Black circuit boards absorb heat the best, and make them ill-suited for high temperature environments.
 Generally speaking, however, color does not affect the overall function.

 However, product design for electronic equipment is more than just the circuitry underneath it.
-For products such as computer monitors, television screens, and LED lighting, PCB color is extremely important.
+PCB solder color is extremely important for products such as computer monitors, television screens, and LED lighting.
 These machines depend on conveying visual information as clearly as possible – for these purposes, color choice is critical when assembling the final product.

 Additionally, circuit boards can provide immense aesthetic appeal for certain demographics.
 While choosing colors other than green and yellow can make maintenance and repairs more difficult, they can be compelling to audiences looking to make a purchase.